jorrete/django-qunit-ci/README.md

 template at qunit/template.html).
 If your tests depend on HTML fixtures in the qunit-fixture div, create those as HTML fragments in files which can be loaded as templates.
 External script dependencies should be files in the staticfiles load path.
-At the end of your test definitions, you should add "QUnit.Django.ready = true;"; this allows PhantomJS to know that they have finished initializing, even if this happens after the page finishes loading due to usage of an AMD loader like RequireJS.
+You should add "QUnit.Django.start();" before your test definitions and "QUnit.Django.end();" at the end of your test definitions; this allows the tests to start executing at an appropriate time depending on whether they're running in a browser, in a nose test run, or inside a require() block of an AMD loader like RequireJS.

 To make nose aware of your QUnit tests, create a subclass of django_nose_qunit.QUnitTestCase in a file which would normally be searched by